Location: Lynn, MA

 Essential Functions/Key Responsibilities:

-1. Is expected to support the hospital in such a manner that there is a strong and positive commitment to quality patient care.
+1. Support the hospital in such a manner that there is a strong and positive commitment to quality patient care.

-2. Serve as a preceptor for new employees and educate staff, as needed.
+2. Serve as a preceptor for new employees and educates staff, as needed.

 3. Utilize supervision in a positive and thoughtful manner to enhance professional improvement and development.

-4. Attend clinical meetings that will have a positive impact on patient care.
+4. Attend clinical meetings that will have an impact on patient care.

-5. Maintain solid understanding of hospital policies and protocols, practices within those policies and protocols, and enforces such when appropriate.
+5. Maintain solid understanding of hospital policies and protocols, and practices within those policies and protocols.

 6. Participate in any ongoing quality improvement studies that will have positive patient care outcomes.